The Church of Jesus Christ of Latter-day Saints in Argentina: Cultural obstacles

 There are two main obstacles to LDS missionary work in Argentina.
 First, traditions in Argentina are deeply rooted parts of their culture.
-These traditions discourage family members from converting to another religion because it requires someone to sacrifice their normal lives and traditions.
+Argentina is majority Roman Catholic, at 60-90% of the population depending on the source, and traditions discourage family members from converting to another religion because it requires someone to sacrifice their normal lives and traditions.
 Another obstacle to missionary work in Argentina is poverty.
 Poverty in Argentina is widespread and missionaries discover challenges in trying to proselyte to or convert families who lack food or basic human needs.
 Recent economic improvements in Argentina have improved the lives of Argentines and improved missionaries' abilities to perform missionary work.